tiramisulabs/seyfert-docs/src/content/docs/guides/listening-events.md

 :::note

-This part is only for gateway applications, so if you bot is a http application-only you can skip this.
+This section is only necessary for gateway applications, so if your bot is build in http application-only you can skip this section.

 :::

-First of all you must tell seyfert where your events will be by updating your config file.
+First of all, you must tell seyfert where your events will be created by updating your config file.

 ```ts {11} title="seyfert.config.js" showLineNumbers
 // @ts-check